brevzin/brevzin.github.io/_posts/2018-09-01-quirks-ctad.md

 std::pair d(1, 2.0);
 ```

-When we use `auto`, there’s no expectation that this is a type at all.
+When we use <code class="language-cpp">auto</code>, there’s no expectation that this is a type at all.
 But when we use the name of a primary class template, we have to stop and think for a bit.
-Sure, with `std::pair` it’s obvious that this isn’t a type - this is a well-known class template.
+Sure, with <code class="language-cpp">std::pair</code> it’s obvious that this isn’t a type - this is a well-known class template.
 But with user-defined types, it may not be so obvious.
-In the above example, `c` and `d` look like they’re objects of type `std::pair` - and thus are of the same type.
-But they’re actually objects of type `std::pair<int,int>` and `std::pair<int,double>` respectively.
+In the above example, `c` and `d` look like they’re objects of type <code class="language-cpp">std::pair</code> - and thus are of the same type.
+But they’re actually objects of type <code class="language-cpp">std::pair&lt;int,int&gt;</code> and <code class="language-cpp">std::pair&lt;int,double&gt;</code> respectively.

 (**update**: it was correctly pointed out by /u/cpp_learner that this is not the first such case due to the existence of arrays of unknown bound.
 However, I suspect that CTAD will be used far, far more often than that so I think it’s at least far to say that (a) this will be the first _commonly used_ time that this holds and (b) arrays of unknown bounds are more obviously placeholder types than names of class templates).

 We’ll get this same issue in C++20 with the adoption of Concepts.
-And the [YAACD paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1141r0.html) actually points to CTAD as a reason for supporting `Concept name = ...` over `Concept auto name = ...`:
+And the [YAACD paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1141r0.html) actually points to CTAD as a reason for supporting <code class="language-cpp">Concept name = ...</code> over <code class="language-cpp">Concept auto name = ...</code>:

 > In variable declarations, omitting the auto also seems reasonable:
 >